prajin-op/cloud-espm-cloud-native/README.md

 * On the first run a qpid-broker a default config.json will be generated in your user directory
   * On windows C:\users\<username>\Appdata\roaming\Qpid\config.json

->Note: If you're facing issues in starting the qpid server, please delete the already existing Qpid\config.json file and then restart the server again.
   * On Linux/Mac /Users/<username>/config.json

+>Note: If you're facing issues in starting the qpid server, please delete the already existing Qpid\config.json file and then re-start the server again.

 * add the property "secureOnlyMechanisms": [], in the config.json file to disable SSL, as indicated in [sample file](https://github.com/SAP-samples/cloud-espm-cloud-native/blob/master/documentation/config.json#L9).
 Please do not use the sample file but update your own config.json file with this property.
 * Stop Qpid server and start it again
 * The default Qpid user is <b>guest</b> and password is also <b>guest</b>